 -If you were to give this past year a title, it would be:

 -What hopes do you have for the coming year?

 one change could you make in your behavior in this coming year that

 would help you to live in greater alignment with your values?

 -What would you like to change about yourself?

--If 2012 is to have a title, what do you want it to be?
+-If this new year is to have a title, what do you want it to be?

--If you knew now that 2012 would be your last year on earth, what would you do more of?
-Less of?
+-If you knew now that this coming year would be your last year on earth, what would you do more/less of?

 -What major things do you want to accomplish this coming year?